RT-Thread/rt-thread/bsp/stm32/docs/How to make a STM32 BSP for RT-Thread.md

 Change the chip model to STM32F103C8Tx in the CubeMX project.

+Note:The version of CubeMX used in this article is 6.12.0

 #### 3.2.1 Generate CubeMX project

 Configure the system clock, peripheral pins, etc. The steps are shown in the figure below: